dems9f61/comany/README.md

 the in-memory-database `H2` for convenience reasons.

 ## The rabbitmq server
-Both the employee and the event backend-services share messages over a queue provider through [rabbitmq](https://www.rabbitmq.com/).
+Both the employee- and the event-services share messages over a queue provider through [rabbitmq](https://www.rabbitmq.com/).
 Go to the project root folder and before doing anything else, be sure that your port 15672 has not been allocated.
 Then run the rabbitmq instance by using the following command

 ```sh